tum-esm/tenta-client/README.md

-# 🐙 Tenta Python Client
+# Tenta Python Client

-This is a Python client library for [Tenta](https//github.com/iterize/tenta), a sensor network management tool.
+This is a Python client library for [Tenta](https://github.com/iterize/tenta), a sensor network management tool.
 This library uses [Paho MQTT](https://github.com/eclipse/paho.mqtt.python) to communicate with a Tenta server connected to the same broker.
-The library provides type-safe interfaces to create an MQTT client, send out messages (logs, measurements, and acknowledgements) to the server and receive parameters (configuration messages) from the server.
+The library provides type-safe interfaces to create an MQTT client, send messages (logs, measurements, and acknowledgments) to the server, and receive parameters (configuration messages) from the server.

-Please contact [Moritz Makowski](moritz.makowski@tum.de) if you have any questions or feedback that goes beyong the scope of a GitHub issue.

-The documentation for this client library can be found at [tenta-python-client.onrender.com](https://tenta-python-client.onrender.com).
+Please contact [Moritz Makowski](mailto:moritz.makowski@tum.de) if you have any questions or feedback that goes beyond the scope of a GitHub issue.
+The documentation for this client library is hosted at [tenta-python-client.onrender.com](https://tenta-python-client.onrender.com).

 <br/>

 ## Usage

-1. Install it with Pip or [Poetry](https://github.com/python-poetry/poetry)
+Install it with Pip or [Poetry](https://github.com/python-poetry/poetry):

 ```bash
 pip install tenta